Water is an essential resource for Suominen, as it is used in our nonwovens production processes to bind fibers together into nonwoven fabrics.

 Suominen has evaluated the scarcity of water at our sites by using the World Resources Institute’s Water Risk Atlas.
 One of our production sites is located in a “high risk area” where water can be considered a scarce resource.
 The water intake of this site accounts for approximately 1.3% of Suominen’s total water intake.

 Our target is 20% reduction in water consumption per ton of production by 2025, the baseline being 2019.
-In 2021, Suominen’s water consumption target was achieved with result of 20.3% reduction per ton of product compared to the baseline.
-We managed to improve our water efficiency at most of our production sites.
+In 2022, Suominen’s water consumption decreased by 6.1% per ton of product compared to the baseline.